Gila-Johanna-Hofmann/DB-To-JSON-With-PowerShell/README.md

-# SQL to JSON with PowerShell
+# DB to JSON with PowerShell

 ## General info
 A PS script that reads two columns from a database and converts the results to a key-value-list in JSON format.